react-navigation/react-navigation.github.io/versioned_docs/version-4.x/bottom-tab-navigator.md

 ## BottomTabNavigatorConfig

 - `initialRouteName` - The routeName for the initial tab route when first loading.
+- `screensEnabled` - Boolean used to indicate whether [react-native-screens](https://github.com/software-mansion/react-native-screens) should be used for this navigator.
+Defaults to `true`.
 - `navigationOptions` - Navigation options for the navigator itself, to configure a parent navigator
 - `defaultNavigationOptions` - Default navigation options to use for screens
 - `resetOnBlur` - Reset the state of any nested navigators when switching away from a screen.
 Defaults to `false`.